 The lower security wasn’t necessarily a serious issue.
-Since, even if the enemy managed to break the code for a particular message, it wouldn’t matter too much unless they break it fast enough.
-That’s because the situation on the battlefield is changing quickly and old information becomes useless very fast.
-Furthermore, even if a particular codebook is compromised, it’s much easier to replace it, compared to the large codebooks of the codes from the previous section.
+Even if the enemy managed to break the code for a particular message, it wouldn’t matter too much unless they break it fast enough.
+The situation on the battlefield is changing quickly and old information becomes useless very fast.
+Furthermore, even if a particular codebook is compromised, it’s much easier to replace it, compared to the large codebooks of the codes.

 Still, trench codes had their limitations.
 Even a small codebook isn’t easy to replace when you have hundreds of units using them.
 That’s why field ciphers were a commonly preferred alternative.
 Not only because changing a cipher key is much easier, but also because using ciphers itself is much easier.
-And when what you need to communicate is military tactics, efficiency is of paramount importance.
+And for military tactics efficiency is of paramount importance.

-An important example of a field cipher was the German Übchi cipher.
-This was a double transposition column cipher (with shuffled columns) like the one I described in part 1 of the series.
+An good example of a field cipher was the German Übchi cipher.
+This was a double transposition column cipher (with shuffled columns) like the one I described in part 1.
 The French were quite good at breaking it, however, and Germans abandoned it early in the war.
 In the later stages, they used another (supposedly more secure) double transposition cipher they called ALACHI.

 Austria-Hungary and Russia used some modified versions of the Vigenère cipher but they weren’t very secure for the standards of those days.
 The Italians also used a very similar polyalphabetic cipher with the name cifrario tascabile (meaning “pocket cipher”).